Ivan Over Time

 Using the official exchange rate in Venezuela's e-commerce

-2024-01-19 3 min read Web Scrapping
+2024-01-19 3 min read Web Scraping

 Situation

 Librería La Alegría is a bookstore and stationery store that offers over 15,000 products related to office supplies, school items, art supplies, technical and school books, games, and more.
-The store also provides a cultural center for the city with workshops for children and events2.
+The store also provides a cultural center for the city with workshops for children and events 2.

 Tu Zona Market is an online marketplace that connects local vendors with customers.
-The platform offers a range of products, including groceries, electronics, and home appliances, and provides customers with a seamless shopping experience in two states 3.
+The platform offers a range of products, including groceries, electronics, and home appliances, and provides a seamless shopping experience in two states 3.

 1. A web scraper: a program that extracts data from a website by parsing its HTML code.